Skip to main content

 Assessment Rationale And Relationship

-The nature of this module makes it suitable for assessing students with an essay.
-It needs to test students' knowledge, in-depth understanding and ability to articulate their subjective opinions on the international financial markets.
+The nature of this module makes it suitable for assessing students with short essay type questions.
+The goal is to test students' knowledge, in-depth understanding and ability to articulate their subjective opinions on the international financial markets.

 Reading Lists